mihricankizilyer/mihricankizilyer/README.md

 To gain more experience in the field of artificial intelligence, I continue my studies on the following subjects:

-🚀 Python (libraries: NumPy, Pandas, Seaborn, SciKit-Learn, Matplotlib),
+🚀 Python (libraries: NumPy, Pandas, Seaborn, SciKit-Learn, Matplotlib, NLTK, tensorflow, torch),

 🌕 Large Language Models (Mistral, Lamma)